MBL-Group/Ro-Injection/README.md

 # Injection Project

 ## Overview
-This project involves the development of a software application using Visual Studio 2013 and MFC.
-The application integrates various hardware components, including a camera, microscope, and motion controllers, to create a comprehensive control system.
+This project entails the development of a software application utilizing Visual Studio 2013 and MFC.
+The application integrates various hardware components, including a camera, microscope, and motion controllers, to establish a comprehensive control system.

 ## Development Environment
 - **IDE**: Visual Studio 2013